 Fertilising and Maintenance of Sweet Peas

-As plants grow apply a mixture of eco-seaweed and eco-aminogro every 2-3 weeks to encourage maximum growth and flowering.
+As plants grow apply a mixture of OCP eco-seaweed and OCP eco-aminogro every 2-3 weeks to encourage maximum growth and flowering.
 Pinch out the tips of early growth on small plants once or twice to encourages denser growth and more flowers later on.
-As they approach flowering size they’ll appreciate a second application of eco-flo lime or eco-flo dolomite to the soil.
+As they approach flowering size they’ll appreciate a second application of lime or dolomite to the soil.

 Regularly deadhead finished flowers so energy goes into more flower buds instead of seed pods.
 Cut flowers are best picked in the morning when freshest.
 Use scissors or secateurs to prevent tearing the main stems.